4439-A1/Arduino_Starter/README.md

 The duty cycle is given as a fraction of 255.
 Thus, if our reading for green light is 1000, we will get 250 by dividing by 4, and the duty cycle will be 250/255=98%.

 We output the duty cycle to the corresponding LED in the multicolor LED, to produce a nice off-white color light (in natural lighting conditions).
-This is done by using the 'analogWrite()' function, which takes two arguments: the pin to write to, and the duty cycle (in the notation discussed above).
+This is done by using the `analogWrite()` function, which takes two arguments: the pin to write to, and the duty cycle (in the notation discussed above).